mdsol/ephemeral_raid_cookbook/README.md

 #### packages

 * `mdadm` - This is needed for forming the raid device.
+We use it via the chef provider.

 Recipes
 =======